m-mattia-m/docker-volume-backup/README.md

 `BACKUP_HOSTNAME` | `$(hostname)` | Name of the host (i.e. Docker container) in which the backup runs.
 Mostly useful if you want a specific hostname to be associated with backup metrics (see InfluxDB support).
 `BACKUP_CUSTOM_LABEL` |  | When provided, the [start/stop](#stopping-containers-while-backing-up) and [pre/post exec](#prepost-backup-exec) logic only applies to containers with this custom label.
 `CHECK_HOST` |  | When provided, the availability of the named host will be checked.
 The host should be the destination host of the backups.
 If the host is available, the backup is conducted as normal.
 Else, the backup is skipped.
+`S3_HOST` | aws | If you want to store your backup with your own S3 provider.
+If you leave this env empty or do not set the variable it uses the default aws store. e.g. `https://nyc3.digitaloceanspaces.com`
 `AWS_S3_BUCKET_NAME` |  | When provided, the resulting backup file will be uploaded to this S3 bucket after the backup has ran.
 You may include slashes after the bucket name if you want to upload into a specific path within the bucket, e.g. `your-bucket-name/backups/daily`.
 `AWS_GLACIER_VAULT_NAME` |  | When provided, the resulting backup file will be uploaded to this AWS Glacier vault after the backup has ran.
 `AWS_ACCESS_KEY_ID` |  | Required when using `AWS_S3_BUCKET_NAME`.